roshansamuel/joss_saras/paper.md

 readable codes.
 The initial conditions, boundary conditions, and source/forcing terms are implemented using ``initial``, ``boundary`` and ``force`` classes.
-These classes are readily extensible, so that users can add custom initial conditions, source terms, and so on.
+These classes are readily extensible so that users can add custom initial conditions, source terms, and so on.

 ``SARAS`` includes solvers for hydrodynamic flows, namely the incompressible